Northwest Arkansas school districts operate through hiring shortages

 "We could use an unlimited number of substitutes," Mones said of drivers who cover shifts when others are ill.

-Bentonville students have arrived at school up to an hour late because of driver shortages, Sharp said.
+Bentonville students have arrived at school up to an hour late due to driver shortages, Sharp said.
 She noted drivers are doubling up on routes to get students to school.

 Fayetteville and Springdale are taking similar measures, administrators said.